sparkfun/author_apllication/Visual Content/README.md

 Please include three (3) sample photographs to demonstrate that you have the skills and tools necessary to meet these standards.

 1. One up close shot (macro)
-2. One one far away shot demonstrating lighting ability
+2. One far away shot demonstrating lighting ability
 3. One of your choice